 The red team spends most of its time preparing by studying systems and looking for vulnerabilities.
 Typically, the actual attack is the result of long-term planning.
 After executing an attack, the red team will prepare a report which outlines how they gathered information, which resources were used, and how an organization's security can be improved.

 The blue team is the response team and its members are security professionals who have intimate knowledge of the organization's security protocols.
 Their job is to defend critical assets against all kinds of attacks and to constantly reinforce an organization’s digital barriers.

 To do their job, the blue team reviews data to identify risks.
-They continually evaluate protocols to strengthen them and educate employees how to follow them.
+They continually evaluate protocols to strengthen them and educate employees on how to follow them.
 By evaluating risks, the blue team creates an action plan to implement mitigation processes that will reduce the impact of attacks and lower the likelihood an attack will materialize.

 We Train for The Blue Team

-Blue Team Cybersecurity professionals are in high demand with a variety of entry level career opportunities.
+Blue Team Cybersecurity professionals are in high demand with a variety of entry-level career opportunities.
 NuPaths IT Security Analyst program prepares students with the skills and certifications needed to join the blue team.
-NuPaths offers three main courses that uniquely educate and train students on the most up to date cybersecurity technologies and best practices.
+NuPaths offers three main courses that uniquely educate and train students on the most up-to-date cybersecurity technologies and best practices.